 High CBD Hemp Oil (Cannabis)

-While not an essential oil, CBD hemp oil is a necessary recommendation because it’s SO good for balancing hormones.
+While not an essential oil, CBD oil is a necessary recommendation because it’s SO good for balancing hormones.

 This oil brings much needed nutrients that balance the endocannabinoid system, which is the primary endocrine system, and the one that keeps our body in homeostasis.
 A healthy endocannabinoid system supports the healthy functioning of every other organ system.